splash-networks/admin-panel-doc/docs/global-settings.md

 ![New team](assets/images/global-settings/new-team.png)

 The next step is to go to Users and click on the New user button to create a user for this team.

+#### User Roles

 There are 3 roles:

-1. **Super Admin**: a global user that has full visibility of the application including the data of all tenants, and can add/delete/update all data such as businesses, venues, templates, portals, customers and visits
+1. **Super Admin**: a global user that has full visibility of the application including the data of all teams, and can add/delete/update all data such as businesses, venues, templates, portals, customers and visits
-2. **Admin**: a tenant user that is a part of one or more teams
+2. **Admin**: a team user that is a part of one or more teams
-3. **Viewer**: a global user that has read-only visibility of the application including the data of all tenants, but cannot make any changes
+3. **Viewer**: a global user that has read-only visibility of the application including the data of all teams, but cannot make any changes

 For a tenant you should create a user with **Admin** role.